rust-fuzz/book/src/cargo-fuzz/coverage.md

 This command

-- compiles your project using the `-Zinstrument-coverage` Rust compiler flag,
+- compiles your project using the `-Cinstrument-coverage` Rust compiler flag,

 - runs the program _without fuzzing_ on the provided corpus (if no corpus directory is provided it uses `fuzz/corpus/<target>` by default),